krtek4/krtek4.github.io/_posts/2017-02-28-Writing-a-book.md

 finished, I somehow regret not being able to polish some chapters more.

-The review process was also done swiftly and I am pretty sure some silly mistakes on my part weren't catched by the expert eyes of Pactk people.
+The review process was also done swiftly and I am pretty sure some silly mistakes on my part weren't catched by the expert eyes of Packt people.
 I am however pretty sure the book is fully understandable, and a potential second edition might correct the few errors left.

 I learned a lot both about myself and technically during this whole process.
 I never had issues writing,